 Numerous banks and credit unions offer these loans.
 A quick search will show you some of the big banks in the market, but you should also shop smaller institutions.
 If you aren't having any luck with a big bank, try a small local bank or credit union, which might be more accommodating.

-Sometimes private party loans create a win-win situation: great for lenders (who earn more than they can at the bank) and borrowers (who pay less interest than they would at the bank).
-When borrowers have poor credit, private party loans may be the only option available, although they may come with higher rates.
+Sometimes loans between individuals create a win-win situation: great for lenders (who earn more than they can at the bank) and borrowers (who pay less interest than they would at the bank).
+When borrowers have poor credit, private loans may be the only option available, although they generally come with higher rates.

 Where to Borrow

 There are basically two ways to find private party loans: peer to peer lending services and people you know.
 To borrow from strangers, visit a peer to peer lending site and apply for a loan.
 Even if you set up a private party loan with somebody you know, these sites may help with loan documentation and servicing.

 Documentation is a key to any private party loan.
 Make sure everything is spelled out in writing, and everybody understands and agrees.
 While it may seem overly formal, documentation can prevent headaches and heartbreaks in the future.